 - Loss of consortium, or loss of familial relationships

 - Physical limitations

 Medical treatment and rehab related to dog bites can be long-term and costly.
 KNR has helped numerous dog bite victims get compensation for their needs.
-Let us guide you through the legal process, help you get treatment, negotiate with the insurance company, and fight for everything you deserve.
+Let our dog bite attorneys guide you through the legal process, help you get treatment, negotiate with the insurance company, and fight for everything you deserve.